How to roast lamb shoulder with potatoes, Greek style. It is all about very tender meat, permeated by flavor.

 - Prep the lamb shoulder.
 Puree the garlic, shallots, rosemary leaves, lemon zest & juice, salt, pepper and olive oil.
 Alternatively mince the garlic, shallots and rosemary leaves and mix with the other ingredients.
 Rub the mixture all over the lamb shoulder, getting into the crevices of a rolled boneless cut if this is what you’re using.
 Place the meat on top of the potatoes and add enough stock to cover the potatoes about half way.

 - Roast.
-Place in the hot oven for up to 15 minutes, then take out and lower the temperature to 300 F. Loosely tent the lamb with foil and place back in the oven for 1 hour.
+Place in the hot oven for up to 15 minutes, then take out and lower the temperature to 300 F. Loosely tent the lamb with aluminum foil and place back in the oven for 1 hour.
 After one hour remove the foil.
-Baste the lamb with some of the juices in the pan.
+Using a spoon baste the lamb with some of the juices in the pan.
 Continue to slow roast until the meat gets to your desired tenderness.

 How to Cook Lamb Shoulder Roast on the Grill

 Roasting a lamb shoulder on the grill, especially if a charcoal grill, imparts more authentic, rustic Greek flavor closer to what a spit fire roasted lamb would taste like.
 Use a large cast iron skillet or roasting pan suitable for the grill, especially if also making Greek lemon potatoes.
 You want to capture all the delicious liquids that will ooze from the meat and use the them to baste it occasionally.

 Otherwise the steps are very similar to oven roasting.